enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 ```

 Therefore, we need to extract several secrets to determine the right user input that display the message of success.
 The Java secret can be recovered just by decompiling the APK.
 The native secret needs to be recovered by a reverse engineering the code.
-For doing so, my initial ideas were performing:
+For doing so, my initial thoughts were performing:

 * static reverse engineering of the Java and native code plus code emulation with `Unicorn`.
 * static reverse engineering of the Java and native code plus symbolic execution by using `angr`.